sharon254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The current and parent directories should not be taken into account Hidden directories should be counted
 12.Create a script that displays the 10 newest files in the current directory. <br />
-13.Create a script that takes a list of words as input and prints only words that appear exactly once.
+13.Create a script that takes a list of words as input and prints only words that appear exactly once. <br />
-14.Display lines containing the pattern “root” from the file /etc/passwd 15.Display the number of lines that contain the pattern “bin” in the file /etc/passwd 16.Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+14.Display lines containing the pattern “root” from the file /etc/passwd <br />
+15.Display the number of lines that contain the pattern “bin” in the file /etc/passwd <br />
+16.Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. <br />
-17.Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+17.Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.<br />
-18.Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+18.Display all lines of the file /etc/ssh/sshd_config starting with a letter.<br />
-19.Replace all characters A and c from input to Z and e respectively.
+19.Replace all characters A and c from input to Z and e respectively.<br />
-20.Create a script that removes all letters c and C from input.
+20.Create a script that removes all letters c and C from input.<br />
-21.Write a script that reverse its input.
+21.Write a script that reverse its input.<br />
-22.Write a script that displays all users and their home directories, sorted by users.
+22.Write a script that displays all users and their home directories, sorted by users.<br />